kurthamm/the-hitchhikers-guide-to-machine-learning-algorithms/chapters/self-organizing-map.md

 into the underlying structure and relationships within their data, leading to improved decision-making and problem-solving.

+Unique Features of Self-Organizing Map

+One of the unique features of the Self-Organizing Map (SOM) is its ability to maintain the topological properties of the input data.
+This means that the SOM not only groups similar data points together but also arranges these groups in a way that reflects their relationships in the original high-dimensional space.
+This is particularly useful for visualizing complex, high-dimensional data in a way that preserves the inherent structure and relationships within the data.

+Another unique feature of SOM is its flexibility.
+The size and shape of the map can be adjusted to suit the specific requirements of the task at hand, making it a versatile tool for a wide range of applications.
+Furthermore, the SOM algorithm is robust to noise and missing values in the data, which makes it a practical choice for real-world data analysis tasks.

+Finally, unlike many other machine learning algorithms, SOM provides a visual output that is easy to interpret, even for those without a technical background.
+This makes it a valuable tool not only for data scientists and machine learning engineers, but also for business analysts, decision-makers, and other stakeholders who need to understand and make use of complex data.

 ## Self-Organizing Map: Use Cases & Examples

 The Self-Organizing Map (SOM), also known as Kohonen map, is a type of